sebivenlo/Camunda2019/README.md

 	2. In srs/main/resources Adjust your application.yaml file with your db credentials like this.
 ![alt text](https://i.ibb.co/kGJXyj4/yaml.png)

+	3. Download our Project and Unzip it.
+	4. Open it with Eclipse
-	3. We are using Java 11.
+	5. We are using Java 11.
 If you get an Java compling error at beginning go to 3.a Project > Properties > Java Build Path > Add your library.
 		3.b Adjust Pom.xml in Java version properties.
-	4. Right click on Pom.xml > Run as > Maven install
+	6. Right click on Pom.xml > Run as > Maven install
-	5. To run the Project Right click on Application.java > Run as > Java application
+	7. To run the Project Right click on Application.java > Run as > Java application
+	8. On localhost:8080 you should see the Camunda Login page > Login as demo:demo

 ## Use REST to get information and post diagram or start diagram using Postman.
 [Camunda Rest Docs for further development or questions](https://docs.camunda.org/manual/7.10/reference/rest/)